 Best Tips for Success

 - The cream cheese filling is a simplified cheesecake that comes together easily with a mixer.
-Be sure to scrape the bowl to avoid lumps before adding other ingredients, since they’re hard to fix later.
-You can mix by hand too, as long as the cream cheese is smooth first.
+Be sure to scrape the bowl to avoid lumps before adding other ingredients, since removing lumps later is more difficult.
 The ingredients don’t need to be fully at room temperature, but taking them out before starting the crust is helpful.

-- After baking the pie, it is important to let it cool for around 15 minutes so that the cream cheese filling can set properly and hold the weight of the strawberry filling.
+- After baking the pie, let it cool for about 15 minutes so that the cream cheese filling can set properly and hold the weight of the strawberry filling.
 Spoon the filling on gently.

 - I don't recommend breaking this recipe down and making components ahead of time.
 For the best texture, add the warm strawberry topping directly to the cheesecake.
 Letting them set up together creates a more cohesive pie.